Treatment Center Setting

 ABOUT BEHAVIORAL WELLNESS & RECOVERY

-Providing a comprehensive network of rehabilitation programs for individuals struggling with substance abuse, Behavior Wellness & Recovery (BWR) is family-centric rehabilitation center in West Chester, Pennsylvania.
-Clients and friends and family members in their social support systems participate in individualized treatment plans designed to help them heal and prepare for long-term recovery.
-Services include dual diagnosis treatment, intensive outpatient (IOP), partial hospitalization (PHP), and community-based aftercare programs.
-Detox and recovery residences are not offered on-site; however, BWR works with clients to find recommended, local facilities to ensure a full range of rehabilitation support.
+Providing a range of programs for individuals struggling with substance abuse, Behavioral Wellness and Recovery (BWR) is a family-centric rehabilitation center in West Chester, Penn.
+Clients along with friends and family members in their social support systems participate in individualized treatment plans designed to help them heal and prepare for long-term recovery.
+Services include partial hospitalization (PHP), intensive outpatient (IOP), outpatient (OP), and community-based aftercare programs.
+BWR does not offer on-site detox; however, it has close relationships with local detox centers and will help facilitate admissions and then seamless transition to BWR programs.

 TREATMENT & ASSESSMENT

 Evidence-based therapies are the foundation of BWR addiction treatments.
-Men and women living with the consequences of substance abuse and co-occurring mental health disorders have access to on-site psychiatric care, dialectical behavior and cognitive behavioral therapies, eye movement desensitization and reprocessing, and other holistic practices featuring 12-step programs, nutrition, meditation, group counseling sessions, art therapy, and exercise.
+Men and women living with the consequences of substance abuse and co-occurring disorders have access to dialectical behavior and cognitive behavioral therapies, eye movement desensitization and reprocessing, and other holistic practices featuring 12-step programs, nutrition, meditation, group counseling sessions, art therapy, and exercise.

-For clients involved in PHP or IOP, Behavioral Wellness & Recovery partners with sober living homes very close to the treatment facility.
+PHP is the highest level of care at BWR.
+For clients in PHP or IOP, BWR partners with sober living homes close to the facility for them to stay during treatment.
+In the PHP, clients spend several hours each day at BWR in treatment.
+Select patients in the IOP may continue to go to work or school while enrolled in this BWR service.
 Outpatient programs run seven days a week as individuals progress from initial assessment of their current condition and history into intensive, traditional therapy complemented by positive, sober recreational activities.
 Specialized care is offered for clients diagnosed with PTSD and substance abuse.

-The BWR center’s director holds a master’s degree in professional counseling and education.
-Staff members also include certified alcohol and drug addiction counselors, a psychologist, licensed social workers, professional clinical counselors with master’s degrees, and a psychiatrist who also serves on the faculty at Temple University.
+BWR’s director holds a master’s degree in professional counseling and education.
+Staff members include certified alcohol and drug addiction counselors, a psychologist, licensed social workers, professional clinical counselors with master’s degrees, recreation and family therapists.
+Clients receive on-site services from medical and psychiatric staff, as needed.

 ACCOMMODATIONS & AMENITIES

-Recommended sober living housing is in a historic building close to the main center’s residential neighborhood.
+Recommended sober living housing is in a historic building close to the center.
+Recovery housing is monitored 24/7 and all clients have a roommate.

 WHAT ALUMNI SAY

-Three alumni wrote to Rehabs.com about their positive experiences at Behavioral Wellness & Recovery.
+Four alumni, polled by Rehabs.com to date, described positive experiences at BWR.
 Andrew expressed appreciation for staff members who were “dedicated in helping each individual.”
-Alum G.O. offered: “You have struck gold as far as insurance dependent treatment is concerned!”
-Clearly reflecting the trend in alumni reviews, Gegg wrote: “I would recommend BWR to any one in my family or friends family.”
+Alum G.O., a top five-star reviewer, offered: “You have struck gold as far as insurance dependent treatment is concerned!”
+Clearly reflecting the trend in alumni reviews, Gregg wrote: “I would recommend BWR to any one in my family or friends family."

 WHAT FRIENDS & FAMILY SAY

 All but one of the Google reviews from loved ones of BWR clients recommended the program.
-Joanne wrote: “My son has 8 months clean.”
-Reflecting the center’s family-centric approach, she followed up: “they taught me how to love my son without enabling him.”
-However, Mike wrote about his son, a client: “he was uncomfortable.”
+Joanne wrote: “The treatment team is fantastic, they taught me how to love my son without enabling him" and added "My son has 8 months clean."
+However, Mike claimed: "my son went here and it was terrible he felt uncomfortable and got no help."

-According to the facility’s website, BWR accepts more than half a dozen PPO insurance plans.
-The cost of treatment is $1,695 per day.
+According to the facility’s website, BWR accepts more than half a dozen PPO insurance plans from major carriers.

 User ReviewsReview this Center